VOA Director Forced Aside In Drive To Embed Trump Loyalists Before Biden Era

 This story is based on interviews with nine people with knowledge of the events described, including current and former USAGM employees and Congressional aides.
 They sought anonymity given the number of people that Pack has fired in his relatively short time in office.
 USAGM officials including Pack did not respond to a detailed request for comment.

 Pack informed acting director Elez Biberaj of his ouster at his routinely scheduled noon meeting.
-Biberaj will return to his prior job as head of the Eurasia desk, one of six large regions covered by the global network, rather than resigning or retiring.
+Biberaj, rather than resigning or retiring, will return to his prior job as head of the Eurasia desk, one of six large regions covered by the global network.

 Biberaj, a 40-year veteran of the network, was named by Pack over the summer to lead Voice of America on an acting basis, meaning he could be removed at any time.
 He has walked a fine line ever since.
 While he never publicly condemned Pack, he frequently reasserted the importance of the independence and credibility of the VOA newsroom even as Pack publicly condemned it and initiated a wave of investigations of its journalists for perceived anti-Trump bias.

+Late Tuesday, Biberaj sent a note to staff confirming the reports, wishing his successor well, and assailing Pack's actions — though never by name.
+"The last six months have perhaps been the most challenging period in VOA's recent history," Biberaj wrote, calling USAGM and VOA's relations "regrettably adversarial."

+"Some agency officials failed to respect rules, protocols and processes that I considered inviolable, and displayed an indifference to the disruptive impact their actions and decisions had on VOA's operations and mission," he added.
+"Attempts to trample VOA's journalistic independence threatened to undermine our hard-won credibility at a time of global democratic backsliding and increased international threats to America's values and moral leadership."

-Reilly, Biberaj's apparent replacement, has written in strenuous defense of Pack and similarly holds stridently conservative beliefs.
+Reilly, Biberaj's apparent replacement, has written in strenuous defense of Pack.
 Reilly is a former State Department official and author.
 He has written critically of Islam and gay rights, the latter in a 2015 book titled "Making Gay Okay: How Rationalizing Homosexual Behavior Is Changing Everything."

 Pack is also said to be weighing the ouster of the acting leaders of VOA's sister networks, Radio Free Europe/Radio Liberty and Radio Free Asia.